nf-cmgg/germline/docs/usage.md

 ### Updating the pipeline

 When you run the above command, Nextflow automatically pulls the pipeline code from GitHub and stores it as a cached version.
 When running the pipeline after this, it will always use the cached version if available - even if the pipeline has been updated since.
-To make sure that you're running the latest version of the pipeline, make sure that you regularly update the cached version of the pipeline:
+To make sure that you're running the latest version of the pipeline, make sure that you regularly update the cached version of the pipeline.
+You can also add the `-latest` argument to your run command to automatically fetch the latest version on every run:

 ```bash
 nextflow pull CenterForMedicalGeneticsGhent/nf-cmgg-germline